Digital quantum magnetism on a trapped-ion quantum computer: Outlook

 \section{Outlook}

 Early demonstrations of quantum advantage with noisy quantum computers have relied on carefully orchestrated quantum circuits in which the contribution of every gate to the classical simulation difficulty is optimized, ultimately with the goal of ensuring that classical difficulty sets in before the impact of gate noise is too large.
 As digital quantum computers continue to grow in scale and improve in fidelity, so will the prospects for obtaining quantum advantage in more useful algorithms for which numerous constraints---such as the need to suppress digitization errors in Hamiltonian simulation---inevitably bias the competition towards classical methods.
-In this work, we have provided the first evidence for the emergence of stable equilibrium behavior from digitized quantum dynamics at a scale for which numerically exact classical simulations appear to be extraordinarily difficult.
-While we cannot predict the future capabilities of classical heuristics, a careful analysis of the limitations of numerous approximate methods indicates that the quantum data provided by H2 should be regarded as complementary to such heuristics, and is arguably the most convincing standard to which they should be compared.
+In this work, we have provided the first evidence for the emergence of stable equilibrium behavior from digitized quantum dynamics at a scale for which numerically exact classical simulations appear to be difficult.

+\ddiff{Moving forward, it is likely that improvements in both scale and gate fidelities will be required to accurately simulate more general and realistic models, e.g., with more complex spin-spin interactions or involving fermionic degrees of freedom (considerable progress in this direction is already being made \cite{granet2025,alam2025fermionic,alam2025programmable}).
+In the meantime, data available from current quantum computers may prove useful for benchmarking emerging classical simulation heuristics.} While we cannot predict the future capabilities of such heuristics, a careful analysis of the limitations of numerous approximate methods indicates that the quantum data provided by the H2 quantum computer is arguably the most convincing standard to which they should be compared.